Admissions Process for Homeschool Students

 Transcripts must be requested from current or most recent school.
 Transcripts may be emailed to firstname.lastname@example.org or mailed directly to

-Office of Admissions 21726 Placerita Canyon Rd.,
+21726 Placerita Canyon Rd.,

 - The transcript must be current through the date of applying and a final transcript must be submitted upon completion of schooling.

 The GED or California Proficiency Exam are accepted in absence of a final transcript.

 Minimum SAT score of 1020 (combined critical reading / math) or minimum ACT score of 21.
 Average SAT score is 1150 and average ACT score is 24 Note: The essay portions of both exams are not required.
 A minimum CLT score of 61 is recommended.
 See more CLT details here.